Classification of our school

 There are also registrations, playtimes, lunchtime and a daily Act of Worship.

-Parents wanting to enrol a child in school are very welcome to contact our school office in order to arrange a convenient time for a visit.
-Once a place has been offered, parents usually attend a formal meeting when full details about school life are discussed.
+Parents are very welcome to contact us, if interested in enrolling a child in school, in order to arrange a convenient time for a phone call or informal virtual meeting.
+Once a place has been offered, parents are invited to attend a formal virtual meeting when full details about school life are discussed.
+Packs of information are delivered to homes and teachers and admin staff make contact by telephone to find out personal information that will help the children settle into school successfully.

 Children joining our reception class each September are invited to visit us for two informal afternoons during the summer term.
-They spend time in their new classroom with their new teacher in order to become acquainted.
+They spend time in their new classroom with their new teacher in order to become familiar with the environment and meet new friends.

 We use the Early Years Foundation Stage for Reception and the Key Stages 1 and 2 National Curriculum for infants and juniors.
-We use the catholic Religious Education curriculum.
+We use the catholic Religious Education curriculum, Come and See.

 We believe that children develop through a broad range of experiences.
 Visits stimulate topics, thought and discussion for all ages, be they for a half-day, a full day or longer.
-Past trips include a 3-day residential for y6, and trips to places of worship and museums.
+Past trips include residential to Winmarleigh Hall Outdoor Centre and London and trips to places of worship, farms, zoos and museums.

-We do ask for voluntary contributions from parents/guardians for some activities, such as school trips.
+We ask for voluntary contributions from parents/guardians for some activities, such as school trips.

 We are a voluntary-aided school.
 This means that we are a state school where the local authority contributes the majority of funding and the archdiocese a smaller amount.
 This funding is augmented by a school levy which, this year, we suggest is £10 per family.

-Activities include Football, Netball, Rugby, Athletics, Badminton, Gymnastics , Swimming, Short Tennis, Cross Country, Drama, Computing, Choir and other activities according to the time of year.
-Also from time to time, visits are arranged to places of educational interest, visits from Theatre Groups and other activities of interest to children are also arranged.
-An annual residential holiday is normally arranged for children in Year 6.
+Activities include Football, Netball, Rugby, Athletics, Badminton, Gymnastics, Swimming, Tennis, Cross Country, Drama, Computing, Choir and other activities according to the time of year.
+Also from time to time, visits from Theatre Groups and other activities of interest to children are arranged.
+Special themed days are held throughout the year as a whole school or as a class to celebrate specific topics and events.

-Children with identified issues are given extra support particularly in Maths and English.
+Children with identified issues are given extra support particularly in Maths and English, well-being and counselling.
 This might be individually or in small groups, using a targeted intervention programme.

 We send a written report home at the end of the school year.
-We also hold three annual Open Days for parents: formal appointments in October and February, and an informal drop-in in July.
-Parents are welcome to discuss their child's work at any time during the year but do telephone for an appointment.
+We also hold three annual events for parents: formal appointments in October and February by telephone or microsoft teams, and an informal drop-in in July, when possible.
+Parents are welcome to discuss their child's work with teachers at any time during the year using Class Dojo or email.

-This forms a huge part of the relationship between school and parents and is open to all parents/friends/staff of the school.
-Social functions are arranged from time to time during the year.
+This is a highly valued organisation, open to all parents/carers/friends/staff of the school.
+Social functions are arranged from time to time during the year and money is raised for school funds and various charities.

 1 child transferred to St Edmund Arrowsmith Catholic High School.

-1 child transferred to St Peter and St Paul Catholic High School.
+1 child transferred to St Cuthert’s Catholic High School.